Skip to content

 • You must be at least 18 years old

-• EU citizen or a valid Finnish residence permit
+• You must have a Finnish citizenship, EU citizenship, or a valid Finnish residency permit

 Cost & support